You did it. You’ve got your first job as a new sales development rep (SDR). Congratulations!

 6. Prepare Yourself for Every Call

-You’ve got your product or service knowledge down pat.
-You are ready to dial now to dazzle people with your sales charm, but have you taken enough time to familiarize with your cold call script?
+You have mastered your product or service knowledge completely.
+You are prepared to make calls and impress people with your sales charm, but have you taken enough time to familiarize with your cold call script?

 Second, learn to live with some silence.
 As I mentioned earlier in this post, only 10 percent of sales are won after four follow-up attempts.
 You need to make eight or more attempts for success, meaning you’ll be sitting with a lot of unanswered calls and emails.
 Be persistent.
 Don’t give up until you’ve made enough tries to count a lead out of the running.

 Third, learn to overcome objections that may merely be deflections.
 Not every objection is a hard no, so don’t take them that way.
 Find out why someone isn’t interested when they say “not interested.”

 Ask questions when they mention that they already have a solution.
 When is the contract up?
 What if you could offer comparable or better services?

 9. Use other touchpoints to warm up calls

 So you aren’t terribly fond of cold calling?
 Lucky for you, you can use other touchpoints to warm up your cold calls.
 Try engaging with a prospect on social media before calling or sending them an email.

 Share a relevant blog post, comment on a prospect’s update.
 Be authentic and friendly, but don’t get all stalker-y or spammy.